 Where is Teignmouth Devon?

 The small town is located on the edge of the River Teign and the South Devon coast.
+It’s the perfect stop-off if you are planning a coastal road trip in England.

 It’s an ideal location for exploring the rest South Devon including Dartmoor National Park, Exeter and Torquay